LukeShortCloud/rootpages/src/commands/package_managers.rst

    :widths: 20, 20

-   "--username <USER> --password <PASS>", "provide RedHat.com credentials" "--auto-attach", "attempt to guess what subscription should be used" "list", "list current subscription details"
+   "--username <USER> --password <PASS>", "provide RedHat.com credentials" --register --auto-attach, attempt to guess what subscription should be used --register --force, override the current subscription registration "list", "list current subscription details"
    "list --available", "show all available subscriptions" "register", "register with a specific subscription"